whoop-t/.dotfiles/README.md

 - Install [Nerd Font(Symbols ONLY)](https://www.nerdfonts.com/font-downloads) - Kitty doesnt require patched fonts, only symbols is fine
 - [A Silent Voice Backgrounds(for Kitty)](https://imgur.com/a/P46Fn)

+# Neovim
+My current/default setup is running [Astronvim] v4
+My dotfiles contains a personal custom config that I tinker with.
+With newer Neovim versions, this can be used separately with NVIM_APPNAME=personal_nvim nvim .

 ##### Kinda optional:

 - Install [fzf](https://github.com/junegunn/fzf)